earthlab/idtrees_earthlab/README.md

-# jeepers_treepers
+# IDTReeS competition - EarthLab team

-Code for the Jeepers Treepers team of the Integrating Data science with Trees and Remote Sensing (IDTreeS) 2020 plant classification challenge [https://idtrees.org](https://idtrees.org).
+Code for the *Jeepers Treepers* team of the Integrating Data science with Trees and Remote Sensing (IDTreeS) 2020 plant classification challenge [https://idtrees.org](https://idtrees.org).